 - Long, costly IT technology implementation will not help PCPs deploy value-based care quickly.
 Here again, we expect greater demand for eConsult services.
 Large practice groups, health plans and ACOs are evaluating the AristaMD platform because our eConsult solution can be deployed in weeks, not months.
 And return on investment (ROI) for eConsults is evident almost immediately. eConsults bring both monetary benefits for the patient and practice and quality benefits, like faster access to specialty care advice, fewer delays in diagnosis and less emergency department usage.

 As large companies, like Amazon, enter the market while traditional drug stores grow their footprint, changes to the primary care landscape will impact healthcare in 2023 in a number of ways:

 1. Health equity will increase as access to a primary care provider becomes available in more locations.
 When combined with the support of ACA subsidies that expand insurance coverage, patients that were not able to visit a PCP due to cost or location will now use these services.

 3. Patients visiting retail clinics will demand speed and convenience.
 The value proposition for neighborhood primary care centers around customer satisfaction.
-These patients want the ability to drop in unscheduled, see a physician immediately and quickly receive the care they need.
-As a result, the use of digital healthcare, like eConsults, will grow.
+These patients want to drop in unscheduled, see a physician immediately and quickly receive the care they need.
+As a result, digital healthcare, like eConsults, will grow.
 Video-based telehealth is complicated and inconvenient for low-income and elderly patients.
 Retail clinics will seek out solutions that allow the patient to access specialty care advice without: